 Feed moisture is an important parameter directly affects the physical, textural, functional and sensory qualities of extruded snacks.
 The level of feed moisture has been varied largely in the range of 12% to 24% depending on the type of mixture of ingredients for extrusion cooking (Ding et al., 2006; Pansawat et al., 2008; Chakraborty et al., 2014; Seth et al., 2015; Sahu et al., 2022a).
 Several studies have concluded that bulk density, hardness, water solubility index and water absorption index of the extruded products increased with the increase in moisture of the blends, whereas expansion ratio and crispness have been reported to be decreased with increasing feed moisture (Chiu et al., 2013; Oke et al., 2013; Sahu et al., 2022a).
 During extrusion process, increased feed moisture may lead to reduce the dough elasticity through plasticization of the melt, resulting in reduced specific mechanical energy causing decrease in the expansion and increase in extrudate density due to improper or incomplete gelatinization (Ding et al., 2006).
 On the contrary, according to Lawton and Handerson (1972), during extrusion process higher moisture content of the feed reduces the viscosity of starch, allowing the free movement of the starch molecules and thereby enhancing the penetration of heat resulting in complete gelatinization.
 At lower moisture content of feed, increased shearing action inside the barrel takes place which causes more mechanical damage to starch, resulting into low WAI (Sobukola et al., 2013).
 At lower feed moisture content the drag force at the die increased which increases starch molecules to gelatinize and hence increased water absorption index.
 An increase in moisture content up to 18% decreases degradation of starch molecules and further increase in moisture content beyond 18% causes easy dissolution of polysaccharides to the food matrix, resulting in increased WSI (Seth et al., 2015).

-Meng et al. (2010) reported higher expansion ratio, low bulk density and hardness properties of extruded product prepared with 16% to18% feed moisture of chickpea flour based snack.
+Meng et al. (2010) reported higher expansion ratio, low bulk density and hardness properties of extruded product prepared with 16% to18% feed moisture of chickpea flour-based snack.
 Li et al. (2005) explicitly indicated that the increasing moisture content in the range of 21% to 23% significantly decreased specific volume and increased hardness of the extrudate.

 4.3.
 Screw speed